In and out …

 There is also a LOT we can do physically in terms of diet and supplements that we can do to help manage our stress as well as lifestyle choices like bedtime routines and technology management but I might leave that for another blog!
 I really want you to see if you can incorporate this stuff first.
 Even if it's just getting more aware of your breath and how you can make it work for you.

-For those interested in using flower essences to help shift some stuck energy and have some tools at the ready to help you feel less stressed, the ones to look at are Help Blend (for anxiety, overwhelm and feelings of panic) Slow Down Blend (for impatience, rushing, finding it hard to be present) and Grounding Blend (great for adrenal support and helping you feel grounded and supported)
+For those interested in using flower essences to help shift some stuck energy and have some tools at the ready to help you feel less stressed, the ones to look at are Help Blend (for anxiety, overwhelm and feelings of panic) Slow Down Blend (for impatience, rushing, finding it hard to be present) and Grounding Blend (great for adrenal support and helping you feel grounded and supported) And you can also find all 3 blends in our Chillax Pack which will give you 10% off these 3 blends(pictured)

 Let me know if you are already doing any of the practices I mentioned and how they work for you!
 I would love to hear from you in the comments.
 Or if you have any questions about any of this.